 Last check, Was your camera in focus?
 This is a bit more obvious, but especially if you’re doing night photography using manual focus, it’s very easy to have the camera just slightly out of focus.
 Fix this by using Live Mode and zooming in on the area with the most contrast, or the brightest star in the sky.
 It can take a couple of tries, but once you get it, don’t touch that focusing ring.

 If you’re just starting out, get a tripod that you can grow with.
 Unlike camera bodies, tripods don’t degrade over time — one that’s solid today will still be solid in 20 years.
-And trust me, you’ll always find more uses for it and be thankful you spent the money early.
-If you want to see the tripod I’m using, you can find it here.
+And You’ll always find more uses for it and be thankful you spent the money early.
+Here’s everything I look for when purchasing a new tripod.

 And when you’ve done all of this right, you’re going to get an absolutely tack sharp photo.
 It is the result of years and years and years of battle-tested techniques that I have used by trial and error in the field.
 And I think you are going to love it.